any-docs/css/content/reference/at-rules/@counter-style/speak-as/index.md

 - `spell-out`
   - The user agent will generate a counter representation as normal and would read it out letter by letter.
 If the user agent doesn't know how to read out a particular counter symbol, the user agent might read it out as if the value of `speak-as` was `numbers`.
 - `<counter-style-name>`
-  - The name of another counter style, specified as a {{cssxref("&lt;custom-ident&gt;")}}.
-If included, the counter will be spoken out in the form specified in that counter style, kind of like specifying the {{cssxref("@counter-style/fallback", "fallback")}} descriptor.
+  - The name of another counter style, specified as a `&lt;custom-ident&gt;`.
+If included, the counter will be spoken out in the form specified in that counter style, kind of like specifying the `fallback` descriptor.
 If the specified style does not exist, `speak-as` defaults to `auto`.

 ## Accessibility